 Perhaps most alarming, the lawsuit alleges that the firm “has one exception to its general practice of denying women professional development opportunities and compensating women less than men --- [it] prioritizes, pays and promotes women who have intimate relationships with firm leaders or who acquiesce to sexualized stereotypes.”

 After complaining about the pay discrepancies, she was told she was ‘lucky to have a job.’”

 Sadly, sex discrimination is still alive and well.
 As this lawsuit highlights, women from all different types of careers and work places still face the age old problems of sexism in the workplace.

-For more information or if you believe that you have been discriminated against as the result of your sex, please contact the top Georgia sex discrimination lawyers at Buckley and Klein, LLP for an immediate consultation.
+For more information or if you believe that you have been discriminated against as the result of your sex, please contact the top Georgia sex discrimination lawyers at The Buckley Law Firm, LLC for an immediate consultation.